giuliano-macedo/giuliano-macedo/README.md

 # T'sup ✌️

-I'm a developer graduated in the Federal University of Mato Grosso do Sul with experience in web, mobile and desktop development, currently I am working as a full-stack web developer at [Balko](https://balko.com.br), you can contact me using [gitter](https://gitter.im/giuliano-oliveira).
+I'm a developer graduated in the Federal University of Mato Grosso do Sul with experience in web, mobile and desktop development, currently I am working as a software engineer at [Clubbi](https://clubbi.com.br), you can contact me using [gitter](https://gitter.im/giuliano-oliveira).

 Sometimes I will work in personal projects that I found fun.
 For all my projects I use C++ if memory/speed is a problem, Flutter for mobile, ReactJS for web frontend and Python for the rest.